joehall02/MacNewStarter/README.md

 - Existing dotfiles and configs are backed up before being replaced.
 - Designed for personal use—review and adjust for your own needs!
 - Review the project yourself before running on your own system!
+- Hardcoded Homebrew bash shebangs in some scripts, will need to manually adjust for Intel Macs